 What is personal information?

 Personal data refers to any information with the use of which an individual can be identified.
 This may include (but is not limited to) Name, address, telephone number, credit card details etcetera.
 It does not include any kind of anonymous data.
-In order to read more on what personal data means you may visit the official website of the Information Commissioner’s Office.
+In order to read more about what personal data means you may visit the official website of the Information Commissioner’s Office.

 Customer’s first name and last name.

-Customer’s delivery address, billing address, email address and telephone numbers.
+Customer’s delivery address, billing address, email address, and telephone numbers.

 Customer’s partial payment card details only.